michellevit/Production-Planner/README.txt

 7. How To Use The Program
 - Production Team:
   - Navigate to the Open Orders page to add shipping details for the unshipped orders
-  - Navigate to the Home -> Add Report tab to see when the latest report was added
+  - Navigate to the Home -> Latest Upload tab to see when the latest report was added
   - Navigate to the Home -> Add Dimensions tab to add more dimensions to the open-orders order options
 - Administrator:
-  - Navigate to the Home -> Add Report tab to upload the latest order report (only the last 5 are recorded in 'Previous Uploads' section)
+  - Navigate to the Home -> Latest Upload tab to upload the latest order report (only the last 5 are recorded in 'Previous Uploads' section)
   - Navigate to the Home -> Add Order tab to manually add an order/quote, or get a dimensions/weight quote for an order
   - Navigate to the All Orders page to review shipping details